Uberi/Canvas-AHK/Documentation/Modules/Surface.md

 Returns the surface object.

+### Canvas.Surface.GetPixel(X,Y,ByRef Color)
+Obtains the color value of the pixel at X-axis coordinate `X` (integer units) and Y-axis coordinate `Y` (integer units) and stores it in `Color` (color).
+The coordinates must represent a pixel within the bitmap.

+Returns the surface object.

+### Canvas.Surface.SetPixel(X,Y,Color)
+Sets the color value of the pixel at X-axis coordinate `X` (integer units) and Y-axis coordinate `Y` (integer units).
+The coordinates must represent a pixel within the bitmap.

+Returns the surface object.

 ### Canvas.Surface.DrawArc(Pen,X,Y,W,H,Start,Sweep)
 Draws an arc of an ellipse at X-axis coordinate `X` (units) and Y-axis coordinate `Y` (units), with width `W` (units) and height `H` (units), starting at `Start` (angle) and sweeping for `Sweep` (angle).
 The coordinates and dimensions define the bounding rectangle of the ellipse if it were to be drawn in full.